 Harkive is an annual, online music research project that gathers stories from people around the world about how, where and why they listened to music on a single day.
 Since launching in 2013, the project has gathered over 8,000 stories.
-It returns for a third run on Tuesday 21st July 2015.
+It returns for a fourth time on Tuesday 19th July 2016.

 Craig Hamilton, the project founder and an AHRC-funded doctoral research candidate at Birmingham City University, explains more below:

 We live in exciting times.
 In the entire history of Popular Music fans have never had so many ways in which to consume our passion than we have right now.
 Technology has brought millions and millions of songs, videos, performances, as well as related items such as artwork, opinion, and information, just a click away.
 Armed with this technology, our music consumption habits have been changing rapidly over the last decade.
 We are increasingly becoming highly individualised in our listening, yet well all share a common bond in our love of sound.
 I’m interested in the ways we differ, and in the ways we are all the same.

 It is my belief that no two people have ever listened to music in precisely the same way, and I think this is particularly, increasingly true today.
 Some of us may use technology or services common to many others, or we may listen to music on the same type of journeys, or in similar spaces, and for similar reasons, but each of us nevertheless creates our own, unique patchwork from what is available to us.
 The Harkive Project wants to find out how and why you listen to music in the way that you do, and how the devices, technologies, formats, services and time available to you are combined to create your personal listening experience.